Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-image.md

 ## Version defaults

-Each custom image upon creation is saved in three version.
-Each version has different predefined dimension and method used to resize the image.
+Each custom image upon creation is saved in three versions.
+Each version has a different predefined dimension and method used to resize the image.
 The defaults are:

 ```json